At a glance

 Therefore, pregnant women and individuals at risk of iron deficiency should exercise caution when consuming turmeric and curcumin-containing products.

-Curcumin can interact with blood thinners, antacids, and certain diabetes medications, and it’s crucial to discuss the use of turmeric tea with a healthcare provider if you are taking prescription drugs or have a pre-existing health condition.
+Turmeric may also interact with blood-thinning drugs, antacids, and certain diabetes medications, so it’s crucial to discuss the use of turmeric tea with a healthcare provider if you are taking prescription drugs or have a preexisting health condition.

 Key takeaways

-Pregnant women and those at risk of iron deficiency must be careful when incorporating this medicinal herb into their diet, as turmeric tea may reduce iron absorption.
+- Pregnant women and individuals at risk of iron deficiency should exercise caution, as curcumin may reduce iron absorption.

 FAQ